IGNF/myria3d/README.md

 This repository provides scripts tackles the following tasks:

-- `train.py`: Training and evaluation of the semantic segmentation neural network on aerial Lidar point clouds.
+- `train.py`: Training of the semantic segmentation neural network on aerial Lidar point clouds.
 - `predict.py`: Applying model on unseen data.

 Code is packaged for easy deployment (see below).
 Only trained models are not public-hosted at the moment.